d-koppenhagen/k9n.dev/blog/2020-03-angular-scully-follow-up-article.md

 thumbnailSmall: assets/images/blog/scully/scully-header2-small.jpg
 ---

-# Dig deeper into _Scully_ and use the most out of it
+# Dig deeper into static site generation with _Scully_ and use the most out of it

 **If you haven't heard about _Scully_ yet, you should first check out my introduction article about it: _[»Create powerful fast pre-rendered Angular Apps using Scully static site generator«](/blog/2020-01-angular-scully)_.**